josephmontes/wOBAvs.xwOBA/README.md

   ![Screenshot 2023-10-06 132953](https://github.com/josephmontes/xwOBAvs.wOBA/assets/125607783/fd4cd8ed-c84c-440b-98d9-21fe8991295b)

-This table shows that the type of batted balls that are most likely to lead to a batter outperforming their xwOBA are: ***Pulled Flyballs*** and ***Oppo Groundballs***
+This table shows that the type of batted balls that are most likely to lead to a *batter* outperforming their xwOBA are: ***Pulled Flyballs*** and ***Oppo Groundballs***
- - To make sense of why Pulled Flyballs lead to the largest *positive* difference in wOBA and xwOBA, it could help to look at the type of batted ball that leads to the largest *negative* difference in wOBA and xwOBA: **Center Flyballs**
+ - To understand why **Pulled Flyballs** lead to the largest *positive* difference in wOBA and xwOBA, it could help to look at the type of batted ball that leads to the largest *negative* difference in wOBA and xwOBA: **Center Flyballs**
-    - If a ball is hit with 30 degree launch angle and 98 mph launch speed, then it will have a *high* ***xwOBA*** based on the fact that most balls hit 30deg/98mph are able to find a fence in the gap or down the line to go over for a homerun (increasing wOBA), but when that 30 degree/98mph Flyball is hit to Center it is more likely that there will be room for a defender to make a play (decreasing wOBA)
+    - Think of it this way; If a ball is hit with 98 mph launch speed and 30° launch angle, then it will have a *high* ***xwOBA*** based on the fact that most balls hit 30°/98mph are able to find a fence in the gap or down the line to go over for a homerun.
+But if that 30°/98mph Flyball is hit to Center, then it is more likely that there will be room for a defender to make a play
     - So why don't we see this effect for Oppo Flyballs?
 Because batters generally have more power to their pullside
-      - This can be confirmed by the significantly lower xwOBA value on Oppo Flyballs in the table above
+      - This can be confirmed by the significantly lower xwOBA value on Oppo Flyballs compared to Pull Flyballs in the table above
-  - To make sense of why Oppo Groundballs are listed here, look at the most popular of the 12 batted ball types, Pulled Groundballs at 22%
+  - To understand why **Oppo Groundballs** are listed here, it could help to look at the most frequent of the 12 batted ball types, **Pulled Groundballs** at 22%
     - Oppo Groundballs are hit at much lower rate, 5.5%, this difference forces defenses to generally position themselves anticipating a Pulled Groundball, so when a Oppo Groundball is hit the defense tends to be less optimally positioned to defend it
     - This makes the oppo groundball more likely to find a hole, which increases wOBA while the xwOBA remains similar between the 2 type of batted balls